sanam2405/SmartTrafficForum/README.md

 # SmartTrafficForum
-This contains the code written for the event Smart Traffic Forum in Jadavpur University, Srijan '23.
-I along with Krishnaneel Dey, took part under the team name NoName and stood 2nd in the event.
+This contains the code written for the event Smart Traffic Forum at Srijan '23, Jadavpur University.
+I participated along with Krishnaneel Dey, under the team name *NoName* and stood *2nd* in the event.